steaks/codeducky/blogs/CollectionEquals.md

 }
 </pre>

 While casting is always unsavory, this optimization can make a huge difference in performance because in many real cases we can expect that this will be called with non-lazy collections.
 Cast-free alternatives (such as defining an overload of CollectionEquals() that operates on ICollection) tend to equally or more verbose, and also fail to apply the optimization in cases where one of the arguments is a materialized collection at runtime but has a static type of IEnumerable.
-This is likely why the cast strategy is used by <a href="[todo refsource]">Enumerable.Count</a>.
+This is likely why the cast strategy is used by <a href="http://referencesource.microsoft.com/#System.Core/System/Linq/Enumerable.cs,41ef9e39e54d0d0b">Enumerable.Count</a>.

 <h2 id="build-probe-choice">Choosing the Build and Probe Sides</h2>

 In the dictionary-based comparison approach, the two arguments play different roles.
-As in a <a href="[todo]">hash join</a> in a relational database, one of the collections is used to <em>build</em> the dictionary of element counts, while the other is used to <em>probe</em> the dictionary, checking for matches.
+As in a <a href="https://en.wikipedia.org/wiki/Hash_join">hash join</a> in a relational database, one of the collections is used to <em>build</em> the dictionary of element counts, while the other is used to <em>probe</em> the dictionary, checking for matches.
 Previously, we arbitrarily chose the first collection to be the build side.
 Can we be smarter about this?
 Does it even matter?

 First, note that, if the collections end up being equal, then the choice is irrelevant because we'll do the same operations either way.
 However, when the collections are unequal then this choice can impact performance.
 As an example, imagine we're comparing the collections [1] and [1 ..
 1000000].
 If we pick the singleton collection as the build side, we create a dictionary of size one, and only have to enumerate two elements of the big collection to discover that the two are unequal.
 If, on the other hand, we use the singleton as the probe side, then we waste a lot of time building a dictionary of size 1000000 before returning.